pdjr-signalk/pdjr-skplugin-devantech/README.md

 easily serviced by the installed NMEA bus.

-It happened that I had to hand a couple of unused multi-channel USB relay devices from the UK company Devantech (see below) who kindly supported the development of this plugin by making one of its Ethernet relay devices available for evaluation and testing.
+It happened that I had to hand a couple of unused multi-channel USB relay devices from the UK company Devantech and I originally wrote something to support these.(see below) who kindly
+When Devantech released their DS series of wireless and wired Ethernet relay modules they kindly supplied a prototype device which allowed me to develop support for this product range.

 Devantech Ltd\
 Maurice Gaymer Road\